Maitrī: Mettā meditation

-Buddhist texts
+Mettā in specific Buddhist texts

-In the Pāli Canon, the term metta appears in many texts such as the Kakacupama Sutta and Karaniya Metta Sutta.
+In the Pāli Canon, the term mettā appears in many texts such as the Kakacupama Sutta and Karaniya Metta Sutta.
 Other canonical materials, such as in the Paṭisambhidāmagga, elaborate on it as a practice.
 Yet other canonical sources, such as the Abhidhamma, underline the key role of benevolence in the development of wholesome karma for better rebirths.

 can also be found in several other canonical discourses.

 Karaniya Metta Sutta (Sn 1.8)

 May all beings be happy and secure, may they be happy-minded.